 Like speeding, driving too slowly in Las Vegas can get motorists a traffic ticket as well as two (2) driver’s license demerit points in Nevada.
-Fine payments for violating this “Move Over Law” increase with each successive citation for knowingly driving too slowly in the left lane of a Nevada highway:
+Civil penalty payments for violating this “Move Over Law” increase with each successive citation for knowingly driving too slowly in the left lane of a Nevada highway:

 - $50 for a first-time offense

 - $250 for a third-time (or later) offense

 In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about driving too slowly.
 We tackle such issues as defenses, punishments, demerit points, and more.
 Click on a topic below to jump directly to that section: